Ellery Queen's Mystery Magazine Game

-Ellery Queen's Mystery Magazine Game is a board game published by Mayfair Games in 1986 in which players use deduction to solve mysteries similar to those in the Ellery Queen Mystery Magazine.
+Ellery Queen's Mystery Magazine Game is a board game published by Mayfair Games in 1986 in which players use deduction to solve mysteries similar to those in the Ellery Queen's Mystery Magazine.

 Description

-Ellery Queen's Mystery Magazine Game is a game in which one to six players investigate clues by visiting locations on a map.
+Ellery Queen's Mystery Magazine Game is a game in which one to six players visit locations on a map of New York to investigate the clues there and solve the mystery.
 The rules also outline a format that can be used by players to create new mysteries for the game.